What to visit in Annecy ?

 Bateau Le Libellule - Annecy

-Adventure and thrills: outdoor activities
+Adventure and thrill: outdoor activities

 Hiking and walks around the lake and in the Alps